docker

 Unsloth is an open-source framework for fine-tuning large language models up to 2x faster while using 70% less VRAM.
 Built with custom Triton kernels, it supports 500+ model architectures including Llama 4, Qwen 3, and DeepSeek on consumer NVIDIA GPUs.
 Unsloth Studio adds a no-code web UI for dataset creation, training observability, model comparison, and GGUF export for Ollama and vLLM deployment.

-Blacksmith is a drop-in replacement for GitHub-hosted runners that executes Actions on bare-metal gaming CPUs with higher single-core performance.
-Migration requires one line change in YAML.
-Features colocated warm caches, persistent Docker layer caching on NVMe, CI observability with log search, and Firecracker microVM isolation.
-SOC 2 Type II certified, pay-as-you-go at ~$0.004/min versus GitHub's $0.008/min.
+Blacksmith is a drop-in replacement for GitHub-hosted runners that executes Actions on bare-metal gaming CPUs and source-shaped cache infrastructure.
+Migration requires a one-line YAML change.
+Features include colocated warm caches, persistent Docker layer caching on NVMe, CI observability with log search, and Firecracker microVM isolation.
+SOC 2 Type 2 certified, with Ubuntu x64 pricing at $0.004/min and 3,000 free minutes/month.

 Extensibility-first open-source no-code/low-code platform for business apps